eficode-academy/terraform-fundamentals/02-Create and Manage Resources with Terraform.md

 4. **Resource Block - Azure Storage Blob**

-   Uploads the `index.html` file into the Azure storage account, placing it in the `$web` container used for static website hosting.
+   Uploads the `index.html` file and`image.jpg`into the Azure storage account, placing it in the `$web` container used for static website hosting.

 ```hcl
 resource "azurerm_storage_blob" "index" {